HumanGPTX/CodeChallenge2025/README.md

-# Code Challenge Template
+# Code Challenge 2025

-This is a template for Code Challenges.
+This is Code Challenge 2025.

-It simply provides input and output utilities.
+Look at [PDF]() for Challenge Rules.

 # How to use